FastOpticalSpectrum/FOS/README.md

 + The solar spectrum to integrate with the reflectance (not required).
 + The number of photons if running a Monte Carlo simulation.

-More information about item in the input file is in the appendix at the bottom of this Readme.md file!
+More information about item in the input file is in the appendix at the bottom.

 ```
 mc